 The European Schoolnet is a network of European Ministries of Education and aims at providing resources such as webinars, publications, and training with a focus on digital education.
 The most recent annual report and the 2023 work programme can be found here.
-Among many useful publications, the network has published here.
+Among many useful publications, the network has published New guidelines on online learning and teaching.
 Furthermore, there is a STEM Discovery Campaign 2023 which brings together various organisations and programmes with a focus on STEM education.